lupyuen/lupyuen.github.io/src/quickjs.md

 [(Remember to install the __Build Prerequisites and Toolchain__)](https://lupyuen.github.io/articles/release#build-nuttx-for-star64)

-We build the __Initial RAM Disk__ that contains NuttX Shell and NuttX Apps...
+We build the __NuttX Apps Filesystem__ that contains NuttX Shell and NuttX Apps...

 ```bash
 ## Build the Apps Filesystem